Sitting between November and January, December is the twelfth and final month of the Gregorian calendar.

 December 10, 1896, saw the death of the Nobel Prize’s namesake, Alfred Nobel.
 In Nobel’s will, he declared that his accumulated wealth be used to give awards to members of society who show great achievement in the advancement of humanity.
-Some of the most famous Nobel prize recipients include Albert Einstein, Marie Curie, Martin Luther King Jr., and Mother
+Some of the most famous Nobel prize recipients include Albert Einstein, Marie Curie, and Martin Luther King Jr.

-A second name that the Anglo-Saxons had for December was “Yule Monath”, which relates to the custom of burning a Yule log during this month, as a part of the pagan Yule celebrations.
-While many of the Yule practices have been lost over time, some of them such as burning a Yule log are still celebrated in various parts of the world today.
+A second name that the Anglo-Saxons had for December was “Yule Monath,” which relates to the custom of burning a Yule log during this month as a part of the pagan Yule celebrations.
+While many of the Yule practices have been lost over time, some of them, such as burning a Yule log, is still celebrated in various parts of the world today.

 The Bill of Rights came into effect on December 15, 1791.
 The Bill of Rights included the first ten amendments to the US constitution, rights which are said to be the pillars of modern US society and government.

 If you live in the northern hemisphere, then winter begins on either December 1st (if you follow the meteorological seasons) or after the winter solstice on the 20th or 21st of December (if you follow the astronomical seasons).
 If you live in the southern hemisphere, this is the opposite, of course, with summer commencing at either the beginning of the month or after the summer solstice.